 10 of 10

 Pickled Tabasco peppers packed in vinegar is an absolute must to add a spicy punch to collards or turnip greens.
 The hot sauce should also be dashed onto cornbread.
 When the vinegary hot sauce is drained clean, just refill with more vinegar.
-Store for a couple weeks until the leftover Tabasco peppers have flavored the vinegar and use again.
+Store for a couple of weeks until the leftover Tabasco peppers have flavored the vinegar and use again.